 “I suspect that Apple TV, Roku and Netflix have similar beneficial effects on video, but a lack of uniform availability plus rather high prices and restrictive viewing terms hold back this solution,” Jasper concludes.

 The MPAA and RIAA would not directly disagree that innovation is an important factor to curb piracy.
 But nonetheless, they hope that warning emails will also help.
-That people can bypass the scheme by using a VPN, cyberlockers, or even switching ISPs doesn’t change a thing.
+That people can bypass the scheme by using a good VPN, cyberlockers, or even switching ISPs doesn’t change a thing.

 At this point it is still unknown when the first warning letters will be sent.
 It is expected that the first ISPs will start later this year, and each will roll out their participation at their own pace.